pobradovic08/PyTR/README.md

 ╘═══════════════════════════════════════════════════════════════════════════════════════════════╛
 ~~~~

-## Batch DNS PTR update
+## Batch PTR update
 `dns-update.py` is a Python script that loads devices and PTRs from external sources
 (via Connectors).
-It merges the list of PTRs loaded through Connector with
+It merges the list of PTRs loaded through Connectors with
 the PTR list it obtained from each device.
 ~~~~
 Loaded connectors: ObserviumConnector
 Loaded 10 device(s) from 1 connector(s)
+Fetching data from devices:
 │▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌│ 100%
 ╒═════════════════════════════════════╤══════╤════════╤════════╤══════════╤══════════╤══════════╕
 │Device                               │ OK   │ UPDATE │ CREATE │ NO AUTH  │ IGNORED  │ UNKNOWN  │